Lupin (French TV series): Viewership

 Lupin is the first French series to rank among the top ten on Netflix in the United States, reaching number three on 10 January 2021.
 It was ranked number one in France and many other countries in Europe, including Germany, Austria, Italy, Spain, Denmark, and Sweden, as well as other countries such as Canada, Brazil, Argentina, and South Africa.

 As of 31 January 2021, the show was watched by 76 million households, making it the second-most-successful debut ever for an original Netflix show, after Bridgerton.
 In April, Netflix revealed that Lupin was the most watched title on the company's streaming service in the first quarter of 2021.

 On 21 July 2021, it was reported that 54 million households watched the second part of the show, a drop compared to the first installment.
 Lupin still managed to become one of the biggest shows during the second quarter of 2021.

+Between the release of part 2 in June 2021 and part 3 in October 2023, Netflix altered its methods for calculating a series' success, dividing the number of hours it was viewed by its total length for an estimation of total completed viewings.
+In its first four days on the platform, part 3 of Lupin was viewed approximately 11.6 million times, topping the international (non-English-language) television chart and becoming the strongest launch for a new season of an international show since 2021.
+Part 3 reached number one in many countries in Europe and Latin America and hit number two in the United States on 9 October, and again on 11 October.
+By January 2024, part 3 had received 50 million completed viewings.

+Lupin is one of the most successful Netflix series in a language other than English, with all three parts achieving placements on the streamer's international top ten.
+In a press release published in October 2023, Netflix described the show's first two parts as "mainstays on the Most Popular Non-English TV list".